sahib/rmlint/docs/rmlint.1.rst

     * `o`: Sort by natural found order (might be different on each run).
     * `n`: Sort by number of files in the group.

-    The letter may also be written uppercase (similiar to ``-S / --rank-by``) to reverse the sorting.
+    The letter may also be written uppercase (similar to ``-S / --rank-by``) to reverse the sorting.
 Note that ``rmlint`` has to hold back all results to the end of the run before sorting and printing.